Stable Matchings

 Proof: Asusme for contradiction that this is not the case.

-There is a student that is NOT assigned to
+There is a student s that is NOT assigned to best(s)

-Of course, cannot be matched with any hospital above in the final matching because that would contradict the definition of .
+Of course, s cannot be matched with any hospital above best(s) in the final matching because that would contradict the definition of best(s).

-So, must be matched to a hospital below .
-But this can only happen if proposed to AND got rejected from it.
+So, s must be matched to a hospital below best(s).
+But this can only happen if s proposed to best(s) AND got rejected from it.

 Some other important Results: